Cortana voice commands

 Voice command definitions can vary in complexity.
 They can support anything from a single, constrained utterance to a collection of more flexible, natural language utterances, all denoting the same intent.

 The target app can be launched in the foreground (the app takes focus and Cortana is dismissed) or activated in the background (Cortana retains focus but provides results from the app), depending on the complexity of the interaction.
-For example, voice commands that require additional context or user input are best handled in a foreground app, while basic commands can be handled in Cortana through a background app.
+Generally, voice commands that require additional context or user input are best handled in a foreground app, while basic commands can be handled in Cortana through a background app.

 By integrating the basic functionality of your app, and providing a central entry point for the user to accomplish most of the tasks without opening your app directly, Cortana becomes a liaison between your app and the user.
-Providing this shortcut to app functionality and reducing the need to switch apps can save the user significant time and effort.
+Providing this shortcut to app functionality and reducing the need to switch apps, can save the user significant time and effort.

 |Voice command design guidelines||These guidelines and recommendations describe how your app can best use Cortana voice commands to interact with the user, help them accomplish a task, and communicate clearly how it's all happening.|